nocomplexity/SecurityArchitecture/07-principles.rst

-Although the difference between security and privacy principles and requirements is most of the time hard to make, having requirements in addition to principles will improve a privacy or security design.
+Although the difference between security and privacy principles and requirements is most of the time hard to make, having requirements in addition to principles improves a privacy or security design.

 This because using requirements leaves more room to discussion and prioritization with direct stakeholders.